 Each NEO is 100% vested in all matching contributions as a result of having satisfied the service requirements.
-Benefits under the plan are paid upon termination of employment in a cash lump sum or in annual installments over a period not longer than five years, as the participant elects.
+Benefits under the plan are paid at the participant's election upon termination of employment in a cash lump sum or in annual installments over a period not longer than five years.
 The Committee is responsible for administering this plan.
 In addition to those employees designated by the plan, our CEO is permitted to designate additional employees who may participate in this plan.